Zululand Cultural Tours

 Day 5

-An Open Vehicle Drive through the eMakhosini Valley while your guide brings you in close touch with the spirit of the Zulu people who grew as a nation from this valley, under the hand of Shaka.
+Take a drive through the eMakhosini Valley while your guide brings you in close touch with the spirit of the Zulu people who grew as a nation from this valley, under the hand of Chaka.
 Visit some of the site of the seven Zulu Kings who were buried in this valley.
 Explore the Homestead of Dingaan and the site of the last battle between the British Forces and King Cetshwayo in 1879.
-Spending the evening having an Open Vehicle Night Drive followed by a Bush Braai in the Opathe Game Reserve.

 Day 6